 Considering the LC TIG recommendation that the LC becomes an amendment to 802.11, then the LC TIG sees that the new amendment would be compatible with the relevant 802 protocols.

 The LC TIG would envision coexistence and hand-over between different 802.11 PHY types.
+There should be no coexistence issues with respect to the physical medium.
+However, potential channel aggregation with other available RF resources could lead to increased capacity.

+There are no known 802.11 devices that operate on the light medium, therefore coexistence is not an issue.

 Difference with on-going 802 light communication standards (e.g., 802.15.7m/802.15.13) and ITU-T G.vlc